MMZK1526/Haskell-RM/README.md

 2. [Front-end Repo](https://github.com/MMZK1526/rm_front_end)
 3. [Back-end Repo](https://github.com/MMZK1526/ktor-rm)

+Note that since it is hosted on Heroku with the Eco Plan, it may take up to 20 or 30 seconds to open the website for the first time.

 If you haven't heard of Register Machines, see [Introduction](#Introduction) for a brief summary.

 For an example of using the CLI to read RM code from a file and evaluate it with given arguments, go to [Example](#Example).